OS2mo/os2mo/docs/dev/facets.rst

 Facets
 ======

-Facets serve as a grouping of different classes.
+Facets serve as a grouping of different classes, as defined in the OIO-specifications_.
 Within the data models used in OS2MO, model fields corresponding to a facet name is expected to contain a reference to a class contained in that facet.
 E.g. the field ``responsibility`` in the ``manager`` data model, contains a